 Pipelines can only be used in charts that are built in Advanced Mode.

-After you have created a Pipeline, open the Chart Editor to create a new chart.
-Switch to Advanced mode, and drag a reusable pipeline node.
-Once the reusable pipeline node has been placed in the Chart Editor, you can select which Pipeline to use and connect with the rest of your chart.
+After you have created a Pipeline, open the chart editor to create a new chart.
+Switch to Advanced Mode and drag a Reusable Pipeline node.
+Once the Reusable Pipeline node has been placed on the canvas, you can select which Pipeline to use and connect with the rest of your chart.

-View the full permissions table in our Teams documentation.
+View the full permissions table on our Permissions page.

 Anyone with access to a data source can create a Pipeline using that data source.